msg4naresh/Transformer_Text_classifiacation/README.md

 ## Training the Model

-Once the libraries are installed, execute `train_transformer_distillbert_classification.py` to train your Machine Learning model.
+Once the libraries are installed, execute `train_transformer_distillbert_classification.py` to train your Deep Learning model.
 The model will be saved in Models Folder.

 ```bash
 python train_transformer_distillbert_classification.py